August 20, 2012

-Further below in this blog article you will find a detailed report also from Tom impressions during this challenge.
-In particular, for myself I liked the running advice that Tom has given.
-Check it out and let it inspire your own fitness goals.
+Further below in this article you will find Tom’s detailed report on impressions during this challenge.
+His running advice is particularly motivating.
+Check it out and let it inspire your own fitness goals!

 I feel healthy and mentally balanced thanks to the increased focus on sports activities.

-(Q2) Do you have a (professional) sports background and did or do you participate in competitions?
+Do you have a (professional) sports background and did you, or do you participate in competitions?

-I do not have a particular sports background, other than I was a mountain bike enthusiast in the mid to late 90ties, and I liked to do the big tours, since whenever I did sports, I have liked to focus on endurance.
+I do not have a particular sports background, other than I was a mountain bike enthusiast in the mid to late 90s, and I liked to do the big tours.
+Whenever I did sports, I liked to focus on endurance.
 I had participated once in the Iron Bike race in Einsiedeln as finisher of the large course in 1998.
 I started running early 2011 and ran the Luzern Half Marathon last October.

-My key motivation is to be happy with what I am doing and to live with a good work/life balance.
-I do get motivated by challenges, be it professionally or in my private life, and the “Burn your Sneakers” challenge was an extreme one on the private side which had, however, also reflected into my professional life.
+My key motivation is to be happy with what I am doing and to have a good work/life balance.
+I do get motivated by challenges, be it professionally or in my private life, and the “Burn your Sneakers” challenge was an extreme one on the private side which has, however, also reflected into my professional life.

-There are much more competent people to give advice, and I am sure I am not the role model how you should be running.
-Besides eating the right food and drinking enough water, I have made a special experience during the 31 Half Marathons: I learnt to run with the awareness of all my senses: To look at the beautiful scenery; I still see the Mediterranean Sea in Calvi, the lush green rice pads in Hyderabad, the full Apricot trees in Martigny; To listen at the sounds around you; I still hear the birds singing in the Corsican trees, the cars honking in Vattinagulapalli or the trains overtaking me in Wädenswil; To smell the various odors in the air; the spicy air in the Corsican fields around Montemaggiore, or the very tasty smells of the Indian cuisine when running through the village of Gowlidody.
-My recommendation for longer runs is very simple try to leave your music at home and enjoy what your senses will report back to your brain – it is fantastic.
+There are much more competent people to give advice, and I am sure I am not a role model for how you should be running.
+Besides eating the right food and drinking enough water, I discovered a special skill during the 31 Half Marathons.
+I learnt to run with the awareness of all my senses: to look at the beautiful scenery; I still see the Mediterranean Sea in Calvi, the lush green rice pads in Hyderabad, the full Apricot trees in Martigny.
+To listen at the sounds around you; I still hear the birds singing in the Corsican trees, the cars honking in Vattinagulapalli or the trains overtaking me in Wädenswil.
+To smell the various odors in the air; the spicy air in the Corsican fields around Montemaggiore, or the very tasty smells of the Indian cuisine when running through the village of Gowlidody.
+My recommendation for longer runs is very simple: try to leave your music at home and enjoy what your senses will report back to your brain – it is fantastic.

 Well, how do you define a big goal?
 Being interviewed in a sports context, I will focus on my personal goals in the sports scene.
 One of them is to continue with my running (and other sports activities) and keeping my dacadoo health score at a reasonable high level.
 In the short term, I am on the process of putting together a team for “The Wayve”, a 111km run around the lake of Zurich on September 22, and I will again run at the Luzern Half Marathon in October.
 Next year I have my first full Marathon on the agenda, and there is also a slight possibility that I will run the Two Oceans Marathon in Cape Town if time permits; this is a 56km ultra marathon through the Cape peninsula.

-Additionally to the interview Tom has been so kind to write exclusively for dacadoo ;-) a very detailed report with further insights about the planning and the adventure of the “Burn your Sneakers” Public Running Challenge.
+Additionally to the interview, Tom has been so kind to write a very detailed report with further insights about the planning and the adventure of the “Burn your Sneakers” Running Challenge.

-First big thanks to Peter for organizing the challenge and offering the generous prices, and to Lucia/Yago and the whole dacadoo team to do the administration including all the communication efforts.
+First big thanks to Peter for organizing the challenge and offering the generous prizes, and to the whole dacadoo team for running the administration including all the communication efforts.

-Having had a couple of weeks to get ready for the challenge, I was convinced I did not want to run against a leaderboard (this would have disturbed my mind during the challenge), nor did I remotely think I could even run for a price, given the fact I was facing competition of much younger and better trained athletes, and given the fact I had only started running in 2011.
-So I decided I wanted to test myself against a given set of goals, set for the 31 days during which the challenge was running.
+Having had a couple of weeks to get ready for the challenge, I was convinced I did not want to run against a leader board (this would have disturbed my mind during the challenge), nor did I remotely think I could even run for a prize, given the fact I was facing competition of much younger and better trained athletes, and given the fact I had only started running recently.
+So, I decided I wanted to test myself against a given set of goals, set for the 31 days during which the challenge was running.

 In addition, I did not know how my body would react to the challenge, and whether I needed additional days of resting for health or other reasons, thus I needed to build an additional reserve to this.
 That’s how I came up with a concept that I call “The Extra Meter”.
 For each additional meter I added to my daily average target of 22.6km, I gained 31 meters over the duration of the challenge.
 While 31 meters are not a lot, an additional 100m/day would add 3km, and an additional 500m/day even a 15km margin, which is quite substantial and only a couple of more minutes of daily running…